Juche Tower

+The Juche Tower is situated on the east bank of the River Taedong, directly opposite Kim Il Sung Square on the west bank.
+It was built to commemorate Kim Il Sung's 70th birthday.

+The 170 m structure is composed of a four-sided tapering 150 m spire – the tallest granite structure in the world – containing 25,550 blocks (one for each day of Kim Il Sung's life), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton permanently illuminated metal torch.

 Background

-The Juche Tower is situated on the east bank of the River Taedong, directly opposite Kim Il-sung Square on the west bank.
-It was built to commemorate Kim Il-sung's 70th birthday.
-Although his son and successor Kim Jong-il is officially credited as its designer, interviews with North Korean former officials contradict this assertion.
+The Juche Tower is situated on the east bank of the River Taedong, directly opposite Kim Il Sung Square on the west bank.
+It was built to commemorate Kim Il Sung's 70th birthday.
+Although his son and successor Kim Jong Il is officially credited as its designer, interviews with North Korean former officials contradict this assertion.

 The architectural style of the Tower is inspired by stone pagodas of premodern Korea.
-The 170 m structure is a four-sided tapering 150 m spire – the tallest in granite – containing 25,550 blocks (365 × 70: one for each day of Kim Il-sung's life, excluding supplementary days for leap years), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton illuminated metal torch.
+The 170 m structure is a four-sided tapering 150 m spire – the tallest in granite – containing 25,550 blocks (365 × 70: one for each day of Kim Il Sung's life, excluding supplementary days for leap years), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton illuminated metal torch.

 The torch on top of the tower is always lit.
 It is possible to ascend the tower by elevator and there are wide views over Pyongyang from the viewing platform just below the torch.

 At its base, there are reception rooms where videos explaining the tower's ideological importance are sometimes shown.
-The Juche Tower is the second tallest monumental column in the world after the San Jacinto Monument in Texas, United States, which is 2.9 m taller.
+The Juche Tower is the second-tallest monumental column in the world after the San Jacinto Monument in Texas, United States, which is 2.9 m taller.